 Edu.
 BA in Sociology at the University of Trento (2009), MA in Social Sciences at the Ecole des Hautes Etudes en Sciences Sociales and Ecole Normale Supérieure in Paris ( 2011), PhD in Political and Social Sciences at the European University Institute, Florence (2018)

-My research interests are in Social Theory and Theorizing, Sociology of Knowledge and Expertise, Science and Technology Studies, Contentious Politics and Political Participation.
+My research interests are in Social Theory and Theorizing, Sociology of Knowledge and Expertise, Science and Technology Studies, Contentious Politics and Political Participation, Sociology of Work and Environmental Politics.

 Specifically I have studied the interrelations between expertise and democracy both for contentious politics and sociology of knowledge.
-I have studied many cases of local mobilization processes on industrial plants (chemical industry) technological infrastructures (waste incinerators, cruise ships, high-speed trains) but I look also at the interconnection with global campaigns (GMOs, Climate Change).
+My work has focused on local mobilization processes on industrial plants (chemical industry) technological infrastructures (waste incinerators, cruise ships, high-speed trains) but I look also at the interconnection with global campaigns (GMOs, Climate Change, the current Covid19 crisis).

 I am an advocate of a broadly conceived social science: historically and theoretically informed, fostering reflexivity and critique through interdisciplinary debates, comparative thinking and mixed methods.